 The core curriculum in this program is composed of 37.5 credit hours and includes classes such as:

 - Drug/Dosage Interaction and Pharmacy Law & Ethics

 Those enrolled in this program will also take 15 credit hours of general education courses and nine credit hours of elective courses.

 Learn more about Accredited Online Programs For Pharmacy at Ultimate Medical Academy here.

 If you’re changing careers or attending college for the first time, then you may need to start off at a slower pace to smooth your transition into higher education.
 If this sounds like you, then Minnesota West Community & Technical College’s Pharmacy Technician Certificate program may be an ideal option.

 The first semester eases students into learning, with only one five-semester-credit class called Pharmacy Principles and Practices.
-The second semester of the program is a little more intense, requiring students to take 10 credit hours of courses.
+The second semester of the program adds two additional classes, requiring you to take an additional five credit hours of courses.

 Many states, including Iowa, require that pharmacy technicians sit for a national certification examination.
-To be eligible to sit for a certification examination, individuals must have completed coursework that teaches the foundational knowledge necessary to function as a pharmacy technician.
+To be eligible to sit for a certification examination, you must complete coursework that teaches the foundational knowledge necessary to function as a pharmacy technician.